OlgaAbirHaim/resume.md/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
-is intended to be used for a short summary. --> Seeking a challenging position in Front-end software development.
+is intended to be used for a short summary. --> Seeking a challenging position in Frontend software development.

 ## Experience